turingschool/try-turing/backend-online/welcome-bee-single/index.md

 - Raise your Zoom hand if you want to tell us your favorite or least favorite thing about being stuck inside
 - YES or NO
 - Thumbs up in the camera
-- Breakout Rooms: In a web browser tab, pull up a photo of a really cute animal :) Be ready to practice sharing your screen in your breakout room.

 <a href="../">Back to Curriculum Index</a>